 The podcasts reflect many of the science-based subjects we discuss in our happiness magazine, with recent podcasts including: ’Embracing slowness’, ‘The importance of self-forgiveness’, ‘Making good habits stick’, ‘Living longer' and 'Happier through kindness'.

 The tone of this happiness podcast is friendly and light and episodes are digestible at around 30-40 minutes.
 There are over 200 episodes online to listen to and you can explore the podcasts by categories such as happiness, work, inspiration and science. ●

 Have you already enjoyed some of these happiness podcasts?
 We'd love to know which are your favourites and the difference they have made in your life!
 Share in the comments below!

-Calvin edits our online magazine, makes queer art and loves swimming, yoga, dancing to house/techno, and all things vintage!
+Calvin edits our online magazine and loves swimming, yoga, dancing to house/techno, and all things vintage!
 Find out more.

 The festive season is a wonderful – but wasteful – time of year.
 Dee Marques shares 10 top practical ways on how you can have a more sustainable and